Mboyce613/ourLife/README.md

-# Flask React Project
+# OurLife

-This is the starter for the Flask React project.
+This is my original family managment software!
+It allows you to manage medications, appointments, and budgets for individuals across multiple families.

 ## Getting started